 Chapter 2: Section 2

 Āviḥ saṁnihitaṁ guhācaraṁ nāma mahat padam atraitat samarpitam, ejat praṇan nimiṣac ca yad eat jānatha sad asad vareṇyam param vijñānād yad variṣṭham prajānām (2.2.1).
 Manifest outside is this very thing that is the deepest source of our aspirations.
-Verily, in front of our eyes is manifest that very thing which is inconceivable otherwise.
+Verily, in front of our eyes is manifest that very thing which is otherwise inconceivable.
 The deepest within is also there as the perceivable form before the senses.
 It is deepest in the heart, no doubt, but it is also capable of appearing before our very eyes as the thing that we see.
 This Brahman is the great manifested support of all beings.
 It is the cause of all our experiences.
-It is very close to us, nearer than our neck, yet inside in the cavity of the heart.
-Everything that breathes, everything that is alive, all beings whether moving or not moving, anything that winks, all these are rooted this one single being as spokes are fixed on the hub of a wheel.
+It is very close to us, nearer than our neck, yet it is inside in the cavity of the heart.
+Everything that breathes, everything that is alive, all beings whether moving or not moving, anything that winks, all these are rooted in this one single Being as spokes are fixed in the hub of a wheel.
 It is the cause of both the gross and the subtle.
 It is the most adorable of all beings.

 Tadd ha tad-vanaṁ nāma, tad-vanam ity upāsitavyam (Kena 4.6) says the Kenopanishad.
-How do you adorn Brahman as the most lovable of all beings, the dearest of objects?
+How do you adore Brahman as the most lovable of all beings, the dearest of objects?
 Varenyam: Varenya is the adorable.
 It is adorable because it is great and grand, and adorable because it is lovable and dear.
-It has two aesthetic characteristics, sublimity and beauty, and both are to be seen in God—this the great Brahman tattva, the Atma tattva.
+It has two aesthetic characteristics, sublimity and beauty, and both are to be seen in God.
+This is the great Brahman tattva, the Atma tattva.

-Might and attraction—both qualities are in God.
+Might and attraction, both qualities are in God.
 Very few things combine these characteristics.
-There is great strength in a bulldozer, it can crush us if we go near it, but it has no beauty.
+There is great strength in a bulldozer; it can crush us if we go near it, but it has no beauty.
 It does not attract us, and we do not want to go on looking at it.
-It has a great force, a crushing force, great power, but no beauty.
+It has a great force, a crushing force, a great power, but no beauty.
 But certain beautiful things have no power, such as a flower in the garden.
-A rose, a jasmine, a lotus is very beautiful, but they are not strong and powerful like an elephant.
+A rose, a jasmine, a lotus are very beautiful, but they are not strong and powerful like an elephant.
 God is power and beauty combined.

 It is Aristotle who mentioned in his metaphysics that God pulls the world towards Himself as the beloved pulls the lover.
 These are examples and illustrations which defy logical considerations and mathematical calculations.
-Love is not logic and it is not mathematics, but it is something more than this.
+Love is not logic and it is not mathematics, but it is something more than that.
 It is more precise than mathematics and more exact than any kind of calculation that we can think of, and greater than logic.
 Logic and mathematics are the greatest of sciences, so to say, but love is a greater science; and in the spiritual field especially, it is this that acts.
-The love of God, called mumukshutva, is the source of the success of the student of yoga in this field.
+The love of God, called mumukshutva, is the source of the success of the student in this field of yoga.

 Yasmin lokā nihitā lokinas ca: All this weighty mass of physical manifestation, this physical cosmos, as large as it is, together with all the inhabitants of this world, is rooted, fixed in this subtlest of realities.
 The subtler a thing is, the more powerful it is.
 A strong electric current, which is not a physical object like tangible bricks or stones, etc., may break a mountain and reduce it to powder if its voltage is sufficiently intense.
 Where is this subtlety, the invisibility of this energy called electric power?
 We cannot even see it with our eyes, but it can damage everything and dismantle huge structures.
-The subtlest of things is also the strongest of things and, therefore, the weighty mass of the physical manifestation of the world is nowhere in comparison with this subtlest invisible reality on which everything is fixed.
+The subtlest of things is also the strongest of things, and therefore the weighty mass of the physical manifestation of the world is nowhere in comparison with this subtlest invisible reality on which everything is fixed.
 Invisible things control visible objects.
-The visible world is not the real.
-The real is that which cannot be seen.
+The visible world is not the real; the real is that which cannot be seen.
 The invisible is the real.
-The more invisible and subtle the thing becomes, the more real it also is.
+The more invisible and subtle a thing becomes, the more real it is.

 Ātmā: The individual soul which seeks liberation is the arrow.
 Brahman is the target.
 With great concentration, with unwavering attention, you must aim this arrow on that object.
 As the arrow merges in the object by striking it directly, the Atman, this individual, this mind, has to get dissolved in that object.
 The concentration of the archer in respect of a target is well known.
 He does not know what is happening to him on either side.
 His ability to concentrate on one point is such that he will not see anything other than the object.

 There is an illustration in the Mahabharata.
-During the tournament in which Drona tested the archery of the Pandavas and the Kauravas, he hung a little wooden bird on the branch of a tree.
+During the tournament in which Drona tested the archery of the Pandavas and the Kauravas, he hung a little wooden bird on a branch of a tree.
 The image had all the features of a bird, such as eyes, beak, etc. The idea was that the archer should hit only the eye, not any other part of the bird, and he should see only that.
-The eye of the archer should concentrate itself on only the bird’s eye, and he should not go on thinking varieties of things.
+The eye of the archer should concentrate itself on only the eye of the bird, and he should not go on thinking varieties of things.